Usage

 console.error('SSE error:', e);

-// EventSource will auto-reconnect and send Last-Event-ID automatically
+// EventSource auto-reconnects and sends Last-Event-ID automatically

 };